arvid-persson1/d0029e-lab1/report/main.typ

 ==

 Following the procedure described in _Computer & Internet Security: A Hands-on Approach_ section 21.5.2, we show the vulnerability by finding unknown plaintext given only a set of possible options, the stream of IVs, and access to ciphertext generated from any plaintext.
 This was done using the script included in @predictable_iv (running two terminals; outputs aligned):

 #grid(
   columns: (1fr, 1fr),
   column-gutter: 5%,
   ```
-  $ docker compose build
-  $ docker compose up &
   $ nc 10.9.0.80 3000
   Bob's secret message is either "Yes" or "No", without quotations.
   Bob's ciphertex: 258cb46e278330a30813f6c70a58aa17
   The IV used    : a5c3d838fd6a2f41b5363fb6ac341dd9
   Next IV        : 823d299dfd6a2f41b5363fb6ac341dd9
   Your plaintext : 7e9b82a80d0d0d0d0d0d0d0d0d0d0d0d
   Your ciphertext: 258cb46e278330a30813f6c70a58aa17
   Next IV        : 87b911c4fd6a2f41b5363fb6ac341dd9
   Your plaintext :
   ```,
   ```
   $ predictable_iv

   Bob's ciphertext:
   258cb46e278330a30813f6c70a58aa17
   Last IV:
   a5c3d838fd6a2f41b5363fb6ac341dd9
   Next IV:
   823d299dfd6a2f41b5363fb6ac341dd9
   Try:
   7e9b82a80d0d0d0d0d0d0d0d0d0d0d0d
   Your ciphertext: